 The benefit is not just speed.
 It is consistency.
 When every stop follows the same process, it becomes easier to train new hires, spot skipped steps, and keep service quality steady across routes.
 That consistency is one of the main reasons digital checklists improve productivity instead of simply digitizing paperwork.

-A real-world example makes the point clear.
+A concrete example makes the point clear.
 A technician covering a busy route can open a checklist on a phone, complete the water test, log chemical adjustments, note a filter issue, and move on without stopping to call the office or rewrite notes later.
-At the end of the day, the record is already complete.
+By the end of the day, the record is already complete.
 No one has to decode handwriting or reconstruct the visit from memory.
 That saves time in the field and prevents office cleanup later.

 Enhancing Accountability and Communication